 On top of these regular videos, Flight Centre created its own 13-part travel series made for television.
 Each 30-minute episode of The 48 Hour Destination takes viewers on a whirlwind tour of the top sights in popular cities and tourist locations around the world.
 The show is currently in production for its second season with plans to air the series internationally.

 Adobe After Effects also plays an important role in almost every video.
 With After Effects, producers can quickly create animated storyboards that explain their vision to the rest of the team far faster than hasty sketches or paragraphs of text.
-Artists build upon these storyboards, creating sounds, titles, or even colorful animations.
+Artists build upon these storyboards, creating sounds, titles or even colourful animations.

-“Adobe Creative Cloud Libraries makes giving feedback very fast and simple, especially when we have people traveling around the world,” says Wheatley.
-“I can open a library, see everything that’s happening on a project, and add my own notes.
+“Adobe Creative Cloud Libraries makes giving feedback very fast and simple, especially when we have people travelling around the world,” says Wheatley.
+“I can open a library, see everything that’s happening on a project and add my own notes.
 We’d probably need to cut our video output in half if we didn’t have Creative Cloud Libraries to facilitate collaboration.”

 Listening to customer voices

 Flight Centre continues to look for new opportunities to reach audiences.
 Currently, Flight Centre is considering a podcast that will showcase trends and tips for future traveller.
 Hosts may answer questions or address topics based on information from search data or social media posts.

 “Integrated marketing is key to reaching customers with a consistent message on any channel that a customer wants to hear from us,” says Wheatley.
 “Adobe Creative Cloud gives us all of the tools that we need to create and share branded messages more efficiently so that we can increase our speed and reach without sacrificing quality.”